amanessinger/azzyzt_jee_tools/README.txt

     resulting entities are then converted back and the list of DTOs is returned.

-    In case of interdependent objects, the numeric IDs of not -yet-existent objects may be filled with unique negative numbers, so-called proxy IDs, and references to other entities may use those proxy IDs.
-This works for numeric IDs only, and it assumes that ID values can't be negative, but then, so does "EntityBase[1].couldBeIdValue()".
+    In case of interdependent objects, the numeric IDs of not-yet-existing objects may be filled with unique negative numbers, so-called proxy IDs, and references to other entities may use those proxy IDs.
+This works for numeric IDs only, and it assumes that ID values can't be negative, but then, so does "EntityBase.couldBeIdValue()".

     Use "storeMulti()" to store multiple objects of any kind in one transaction.
+  * A new operation "deleteMulti()" takes a list of DTOs of any type.
+    Only the ID values must be set.
+The corresponding objects in the database are deleted.

+    Use "deleteMulti()" to delete multiple objects of any kind in one transaction.
   * A new operation "storeDeleteMulti()" takes two lists of DTOs of any type.
 DTOs in the first list, the delete list, only need to have